rameshgkwd05/cs733-raft/README.md

-#NOTE
-The code is not ready for evaluation.

-Thank you Sir, for your patience.

 # cs733-raft

 This piece of work is an implementation of Raft protocol.
 The reference paper can be found at https://ramcloud.stanford.edu/raft.pdf